roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "What was his problem?
 Was he punishing me or rewarding me?"

  Her compassion and sympathy for me clearly secondary to her obedience, Becky picked up the pace and as her fingers worked feverishly to pleasure me, I was having more and more difficulty not only to focus on sucking Brian's cock, but also not to suffocate – as the incessant climaxing was making me short of breath, which made it increasingly difficult to keep a hard cock in my mouth.
-Report_Story #2